Black Adam (soundtrack): Development

 Balfe wanted each characters have their own themes, but after getting introduced to five other characters, he felt it as "complicated" and wanted it to look for a bigger arc, and as those individual characters were looked as part of the Society, "being a unit and working as a team", which resulted in the Justice Society theme.
 He said "I really wanted to try to make a theme for them that you felt was very nostalgic.
 [Like it] had been part of a TV show in the 1950s, for example.
 So it was very, very old-fashioned.
-It’s that pomp and circumstance, fanfare, very [Johannes] Brahms and [Edward] Elgar, but with a contemporary beat to it, so that the audience felt, “Oh, well, we know these characters” even though a lot won't."
+It’s that pomp and circumstance, fanfare, very [Johannes] Brahms and [Edward] Elgar, but with a contemporary beat to it, so that the audience felt, 'Oh, well, we know these characters' even though a lot won't."

 Balfe experimented with the score by "matching the epic-ness of an orchestra" with contemporary beats.
-The scoring session included large brass section, french hornes, trumpets, trombones, tubas, violins.
-Johnson had visited the recording sessions of the score at Eastwood Scoring Stage, saying " [It's very rare that] you get the stars and the producers wanting to come to recording sessions.
+The scoring session included large brass section, French horns, trumpets, trombones, tubas, violins.
+Johnson had visited the recording sessions of the score at Eastwood Scoring Stage, saying "[It's very rare that] you get the stars and the producers wanting to come to recording sessions.
 He came, and it was his first ever recording session that he'd been to.
 It was fantastic.
 He went, and he talked to the orchestra, and they played the theme for him.
 That was very special, seeing that."

 Track listing

 Additional music

-In addition to Balfe's score, the other songs that are featured in the film, includes "Bullet with Butterfly Wings" by the Smashing Pumpkins, "Paint It Black" by the Rolling Stones, "Baby Come Back" by Player, "The Trio" from The Good, The Bad and The Ugly (1966) by Ennio Morricone, "Power" by Kanye West ft.
-Dwele and "Exile" by Eric Zayne.
-The latter, which was featured in the end credits, received positive response from fans.
-Johnson earlier asked Zayne, and fellow songwriters, Lauren Hashian (Johnson's wife) and Naz Tokio, to write the song " that was commensurate with the power and attitude of the character of Black Adam and people all over the world who refuse to be held down", and appreciated their work.
+In addition to Balfe's score, other songs used in the film include "Bullet with Butterfly Wings" by the Smashing Pumpkins, "Paint It Black" by the Rolling Stones, "Baby Come Back" by Player, "The Trio" from The Good, The Bad and The Ugly (1966) by Ennio Morricone, "Power" by Kanye West featuring Dwele, and "Exile" by Eric Zayne.
+Featured in the end credits, "Exile" was received positively by fans.
+Regarding its creation, Johnson asked Zayne and his fellow songwriters Lauren Hashian (Johnson's wife) and Naz Tokio to write a song "that was commensurate with the power and attitude of the character of Black Adam and people all over the world who refuse to be held down"; he praised the final result.
 A rendition of John Williams' Superman theme is played during the mid-credits scene, which Superman actor Henry Cavill said was selected over Hans Zimmer's Man of Steel theme because it was more recognizable to audiences.